Frameworks & Regulations

 - Data minimization: Store only necessary data.

-- Accuracy: Keep data accurate and updated.
+- Accuracy: Keep data updated.

 - Integrity and Confidentiality: Process data securely.